Prototypist1/TaskChain/ReadMe.md

 It fills a few holes in `System.Collections.Generic`.
 Specifically, it has thread safe list, a thread safe set and its dictionary implementation with thread safe delegate methods.

-## What thread safe types do it provide?
+## What thread safe types does it provide?

 * **`ConcurrentArrayList`** - A list that is thread safe but you cannot remove items.